kalamuna/kalaconfig/README.md

-# kalaconfig
+# Kalamuna Configuration
-Provides a base set of configuration and module dependencies for starting new projects.
+Provides a base set of configuration and module dependencies for starting new Drupal projects.